Simple past (imperfect): regular verbs with vowel change

 Spelling verandert in de verleden tijd bij werkwoorden zoals reizen, hoeven, bakken, slagen.

-(Spelling changes in the past tense with verbs such as reizen, hoeven, bakken, slagen.)
+(Spelling changes in the past tense for verbs like reizen, hoeven, bakken, slagen.)

 1. Find the stem: infinitive minus -en.